 Mermaids offer thorough dive internships for all level of divers and those that have never dived before.
 Let me break down the professional levels and what they can do for you within the dive industry.

 The PADI Divemaster certification is the first rung on the professional diving ladder.
-This International Professional dive qualification will allow you to assist dive instructors in teaching, plan and run dive trips, lead trial dives, organize dive logistics and work within a dive centre in day-to-day diving.
+Being a certified Dive Master you will be able to assist dive instructors in teaching, plan and run dive trips, lead trial dives, organize dive logistics and work within a dive centre in day-to-day diving.
 The PADI Dive Master rating is internationally recognised and definitely the first passport to travel.
-There is a lot of scuba work for well-trained and mature Dive Masters.
+There is a lot of scuba work available for the well-trained and mature Dive Master.